kromiii/kromiii/README.md

 # Hi there, I'm kromiii! 👋

-Welcome to my GitHub profile!
-I'm passionate about coding, learning new technologies, and solving problems.
-Here you'll find some of my projects, contributions, and more about me.

 ## 🚀 About Me

-- 💻 I'm a software developer with a focus on web application.
+- 💻 I'm a researcher and software developer working at National Institute of Informatics, Japan.
-- 🌱 I’m currently learning site reliability engineering.
+- 🌱 I’m currently working on the AI for Science project at [Center of Cloud Reseasrch and Development](https://ccrd.nii.ac.jp/index.html).
-- 👯 I’m looking to collaborate on educational technology software.
-- 💬 Ask me about web application development.
 - 📫 How to reach me: contact@kromiii.info
-- 😄 Pronouns: he/him

 ## 🛠️ Technologies & Tools

 Here are some of the technologies and tools I work with:

 - Programming Languages: Python, R, Ruby, Go, Typescript
-- Frameworks & Libraries: Ruby on Rails, NextJS, WXT
+- Frameworks & Libraries: Ruby on Rails, NextJS
 - Tools & Platforms: Git, Docker, Kubernetes

 ## 📈 GitHub Stats